1Aditya7/SyngergySphere/README.md

 🌐 SynergySphere

 A collaborative project management platform built with Next.js 15, Prisma, and PostgreSQL (Neon).
-Designed for hackathons: fast setup, clean UI, and extendable backend.
+Designed for :fast setup, clean UI, and extendable backend.

 🛠️ Tech Stack